codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 * Programming language he wrote called [Minnow](https://github.com/jonathandturner/minnow-language)
 * Comparison of Minnow to Go
 * Loved Minnow so much he quit his job and worked on it for 1.5 years
-* Grad school research on programmings languages and
+* Grad school research on programmings languages and concepts
 * Work with Chris Lattner and Doug Gregor at **Apple**
-* Work on inherently parallel programming language [Chapel](https://chapel-lang.org/)
+* Work on the inherently parallel programming language [Chapel](https://chapel-lang.org/)
 * Implemented concepts in Chapel
 * Work as the PM for TypeScript while at **Microsoft**
 * Work on Rust while at **Mozilla**

+Hearing about Jonathon's career and experience and history was inspiring and it was

 ### Flashback from the Past